oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 ]
 ```

-Typical examples of `META-INF/native-image` based native image configuration can be found in [Native Image configuration examples](https://github.com/graalvm/graalvm-demos/tree/master/native-image-configure-examples).
+Typical examples of configurations that use a configuration from _META-INF/native-image_ can be found in [Native Image configuration examples](https://github.com/graalvm/graalvm-demos/tree/master/native-image-configure-examples).

 ## Configuration File Format

-A `native-image.properties` file is a Java properties file that specifies native image configurations.
+A _native-image.properties_ file is a Java properties file that specifies native image configurations.
 The following properties are
 supported.

 **Args**

 Use this property if your project requires custom `native-image` command line options to build correctly.
-For example, the `native-image-configure-examples/configure-at-runtime-example` contains `Args = --initialize-at-build-time=com.fasterxml.jackson.annotation.JsonProperty$Access` in its `native-image.properties` file to ensure the class `com.fasterxml.jackson.annotation.JsonProperty$Access` is initialized at executable build time.
+For example, the `native-image-configure-examples/configure-at-runtime-example` contains `Args = --initialize-at-build-time=com.fasterxml.jackson.annotation.JsonProperty$Access` in its _native-image.properties_ file to ensure the class `com.fasterxml.jackson.annotation.JsonProperty$Access` is initialized at executable build time.

 **JavaArgs**

 Sometimes it can be necessary to provide custom options to the Java VM that runs the native image builder.
-The `JavaArgs` property can be used in this case.
+Use the `JavaArgs` property in this case.

 **ImageName**